faouzzz/rails_locales_generator/README.md

 Just clone the project and copy the generators folder to your rails 3+ project.

 Now you can use the locales generator in your rails 3+ project folder.

+*You need to have some controller/model files in place for the generator to know what to generate.*

+For example, if you *already* have scaffold resource named campaigns in your project:

 ```shell
 rails g locales campaigns